PKUMDL-AI/EVER/code/README.md

 ```
 ./translate.sh
 ```
-delete the repeating sequences and keep AA sequence
+delete the repeating sequences and keep AA sequence.
 ```
 ./delanduniq.sh
 ```
-calculate the number of mutated AA for each mutant
+calculate the number of mutated AA for each mutant.
 ```
 ./mutation_numbers.sh
 python gen_mutlist.py
 ./gen_dirlist.sh
 ```
-generate scap list and mutated proten structure, save into different directories
+generate scap list and mutated proten structure, save into different directories.
 ```
 cp -rf PATH_OF_prog_GA/prog_generation/* ./
 ./split.sh
 ```
-generate different folders to split 1000 mutated sequences to work in paralel, use scap to generate structures and use vina to calculate binding affinity, thus, the docking result saved in dock_generation.txt.
+generate different folders to split 1000 mutated sequences to work in paralel, then use scap to generate structures and use vina to calculate binding affinity.
 ```
 ./work.sh
 ./mv.sh
 ./result_analysis.sh
 cp -rf PATH_OF_prog_GA/prog_result/* ./
 ```
+The docking result saved in dock_generation.txt.

-NOTE that if the binding free energy need to be COMPARED with that of ATP, the result.sh need to be edited for different generation, due to the output and input are written in gen*d_inihibitor/atp (* could be 1 2 3, etc.)
+NOTE that if the binding free energy need to be COMPARED with that of ATP, the result.sh need to be edited for different generation, due to the output and input are written in gen*d_inihibitor/atp (* could be 1 2 3, etc.).
 ```
 sh result.sh
 ```